JogoShugh/CoderDojoPonceSprings.TicTacToe/vNext/BACKLOG.md

 * Expire open game invite after 60 seconds.
 * Invite another player to play a game privately, without the game showing up in "Open Games" where other people can hijack the game before your opponent can join.
+* Prevent a streak-length from being larger than the board size.
+This relates to issue 4, [Create game form validation](https://github.com/JogoShugh/CoderDojoPonceSprings.TicTacToe/issues/4)
+*
 ###Chatlog and Bugfixes

 Alex: I immplemented some basic Lobby Chat ang Game-Level Chat.
 Really super-basic right now.
 Maybe you could spice it up?